MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-understand-cors-issues.md

 1. Press **F12** to bring up the debug console.
 1. Try to reproduce the transaction, and review the console message.
 A CORS violation produces a console error about origin.

-In the following screenshot, selecting the **Try It** button caused a CORS error message that https:\//corswebclient-contoso.msappproxy.net wasn't found in the Access-Control-Allow-Origin header.
+In the following screenshot, selecting the **Try It** button caused a CORS error message that `https://corswebclient-contoso.msappproxy.net` wasn't found in the `Access-Control-Allow-Origin` header.

 ![CORS issue](./media/application-proxy-understand-cors-issues/image3.png)